Position Information in Transformers: An Overview: Recurring Concepts in s

 \subsection{Integration}

-In theory there is many possibilities where to inject position information, but in practice the information is either integrated in the input, at each attention matrix or directly before the output.
+In theory, there are many possibilities for injecting position information, but in practice the information is either integrated in the input, at each attention matrix, or directly before the output.
 When adding position information at the beginning, it only affects the first layer and has to be propagated to upper layers indirectly.
 Often, \ape{} is only added at the beginning, and \mam{} approaches are used for each layer and attention head.